raymondnumbergenerator/portra/README.md

 1. Fork this repository and clone your fork.
 2. Add this repository as the upstream remote with `git remote add upstream https://github.com/raymondnumbergenerator/portra.git`
 3. `make venv` will set up the virtual environment.
+4. Configure `settings.py` and run `make settings.py` to symlink it to the root directory.
-4. `make dev` will run the development copy.
+6. `make dev` will run the development copy.